Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **Color**: Format: #AARRGGBB or #RRGGBB, or a named color specified by a call to mEngine.getColors().install().
 * **Boolean**: These values will map to true: true, TRUE, yes, YES, on, ON.
 Everything else is false.
 * **Blend**: Valid values: normal, multiply, screen, add, subtract, lighten, darken.
 Default = normal.
 * **Float**: Specify the number with the decimal.
 The trailing "f" is unneccasary.
-For instance, opacity="0.5" not opacity="0.5f"
+For instance, opacity="0.5" not opacity="0.5f".
+Color needs to be defined before opacity

 Sprite Types
 --------------------------